dandi/dandi-archive/doc/design/zarr-support-3.md

   Completes an upload of a batch of zarr files.
   Fail if any of the checksums do not match.
-  Also, recursively update the tree hash for every parent node for each child.
+  Trigger the task which recursively updates the tree hash for every parent node for each child.

 * **DELETE /api/zarr/{zarr_id}/upload/**